datthinh1801/NT219.L21.ANTN_19520982_Nguyen-Dat-Thinh/Lab 5-6/README.md

 1a2aa7a8215eb20f7a5b426f1e2a95fc  coll_prefix_1
 1a2aa7a8215eb20f7a5b426f1e2a95fc  coll_prefix_2
 ```
-> There hashes are identical!
+> Their hashes are identical!

 #### Append the suffix to the collision
 So far, I already have 2 md5hash-identical executable files whose sizes are `12544` bytes.